MichaelEvans/blog/source/_posts/2016-01-06-android-studio-tips-and-tricks.markdown

 ## Discovering Your Own Tips and Tricks

 Another really cool feature is the *Productivity Guide*.
-It shows you usage statistics for a lot of IntelliJ's features, like how many keystokes have been saved or possible bugs avoided by using the various shortcuts.
+It shows you usage statistics for a lot of IntelliJ's features, such as how many keystokes you have saved or possible bugs you've avoided by using the various shortcuts.
 It's also very helpful for discovering features you might not have known about; you can scroll through the list of unused features to see what you're missing out on!
 To find the productivity guide, go to `Help -> Productivity Guide`.

 {% img center /images/2016/01/06/productivity_guide.png 700 500 Invalid Regex %}